Park Romney Research

 I, for example, no longer consider myself to be a Christian, even though I do suspect that Jesus of Nazareth achieved a transcendental state of Self realization that might be said to qualify "Him" as “Divine”.
 I do not believe, literally, in the virgin birth; I think many of the miracles described in the New Testament are probably exaggerations or allegories; and I suspect that Jesus of Nazareth would probably be quite uncomfortable with much of the “Christian” practice and doctrine that is now attributed to him.
 Still, I have no basis for categorically ruling out the possibility that sincere reflection on the noble attributes attributed to Jesus and calling upon his "spiritual" force, in a meditative state, to aid in personal enlightenment and empowerment is not effective, on some level, for believers.

 (To better understand my perspective here, it is useful to know that I think the same benefit can be achieved by those who focus and meditate on the "Divine" attributes of a rock or a tree.
 I, personally, like to focus and meditate on a small figure of Buddha or a small figure of the Hindu God, Ganesha.
-I enjoy the sentimentality that those particular representations of the "Divine" hold for me because of the circumstances in which I acquired them, and I enjoy the particular contextual absurdity that they simultaneously represent for me.
-It is precisely that contextual absurdity that I think is useful as a reminder that they are merely chosen objects of focused meditation and that the objective of such meditation is to liberate myself from the delusional attachment and dependency on such external props and the other false constructs of religion in the quest for the liberation from all ego attachments and ultimate Self realization.
+I enjoy the sentimentality that those particular representations of the "Divine" hold for me because of the circumstances in which I acquired them, and I enjoy the particular contextual paradox that they simultaneously represent for me.
+It is precisely that contextual paradox that I think is useful as a reminder that they are merely chosen objects of focused meditation and that the objective of such meditation is to liberate myself from the delusional attachment and dependency on such external props and the other false constructs of religion in the quest for the liberation from all ego attachments and ultimate Self realization.
 It is also useful to understand that "Divine", for me, is a universally shared attribute or "spiritual force" of the cosmos, and not the fabricated "power" of the conjured "God" of an exploitive priesthood.)

 It is not reasonable for anyone to decry or criticize, in my point of view, the collective association of individuals who share such Christian faith and encourage (within reasonable limits) such faith in others.
 (I have no problem with fair criticism of the faith, itself, and its questionable roots.)
 Generally speaking, in my limited experience and awareness, Protestant ministries engage in exactly that effort and do not presume to usurp the name of God beyond such expression and encouragement of faith.
 Protestant ministers do not necessarily make claims of unique and exclusive authority from God to perform essential ordinances for exaltation in the Kingdom of God.